Policies in Immuta

 Global and Local Policies

-Global Policies can only be created by Data Governors and apply to all data sources across an organization.
+Global Policies are created by Data Governors and apply to all data sources across an organization.
 In contrast, Local Policies can be created by Data Owners or Data Governors and apply to a specific data source.

 To access a data source, Immuta users must first be subscribed to that data source.
 A Subscription Policy determines who can request access and has one of four possible restriction levels: